NextoneX/oop_code_repo/HW4_/README.txt

 When emulated at the end of a file with a keyboard, the emulated EOF is only judged to be EOF if it is in the first place of the input character.

+I hope the diary can be a indepandent library file, so all the main function have been realized in diary.cpp, the .cpp file in ./src just the encapsulation and application of library files.
 Thank you for checking.